eLandoAD/trace-request/README.md

 - `indexPrefix`
 - `minLoggingLevel`

+#### OR

+UseDirect Host Configuration about Serilog (with Elastic).
+You can do this by calling `builder.Host.AddLogger()` in `HostExtension.cs`.
+Additionally, make sure to provide the following configuration parameters:
+- `builder.Configuration`

 ### 2. Add HttpContextAccessor via Dependency Injection

 Each middleware in this package requires access to the HTTP context.
 To provide access, add the `HttpContextAccessor` to your DI container using: